 Akayama glided through space toward her Hurricane Planet.
-She propelled herself with new organs which threw clouds behind her.
+She propelled herself with new organs she’d invented which threw clouds behind her.
 These organs worked like the engines in her Zephyrs, which she’d developed after cracking the secrets of Jupiter’s spot.
 The efficiency and compactness of these engines were why her new robots were Zephyrs, in comparison to the Hurricane.

 As she fell into the red planet’s gravity well, the mountain which had jettisoned her now caught her in a caldera.
 Soft sand at the core of the planet grasped her like a rescue net.